flame-engine/flame/doc/flame/game.md

 - With the use of the `pauseEngine` and `resumeEngine` methods.
 - By changing the `paused` attribute.

-When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.
+When pausing a `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.

 While the game is paused, it is possible to advanced it frame by frame using the `stepEngine` method.
 It might not be much useful in the final game, but can be very helpful in inspecting game state step by step during the development cycle.